LukasMarx/ai-food-blog/src/content/posts/Sloppy Joes.md

 recipeYield: "4"
 calories: 470
 recipeCuisine: "American"
+recipeInstructions:
-recipeInstructions: [
+  [
     "In a large skillet over medium-high heat, brown the ground beef, breaking it up into small pieces with a spatula or wooden spoon.", "Add the diced onion, green bell pepper, and minced garlic to the skillet.
 Cook for 5-7 minutes until the vegetables are softened and the beef is fully cooked.", "Stir in the ketchup, tomato sauce, brown sugar, Worcestershire sauce, mustard powder, salt, and black pepper.
 Reduce the heat to low and let the mixture simmer for 10 minutes, stirring occasionally.", "Toast the hamburger buns and spoon the Sloppy Joes mixture onto the bottom halves of each bun.
-Top with the other half of the bun and serve with fries or your favorite side dish."
+Top with the other half of the bun and serve with fries or your favorite side dish.", ]
-  ]
 ---